WikiLeaks' Assange sues in Ecuador for better asylum terms: lawyer

 “He has been held in inhuman conditions for more than six years,” Garzon said.
 “Even people who are imprisoned have phone calls paid for by the state,” he added, describing the obligations regarding the cat as “denigrating.”

-Reuters was unable to obtain comment from Valencia, who Garzon says was named in the lawsuit because he serves as the intermediary between Assange and the Ecuadorean government.
+Garzon said Valencia was named in the lawsuit because he serves as the intermediary between Assange and the Ecuadorean government.

 Assange’s stay has become an increasing annoyance for Ecuadorean President Lenin Moreno, who has said the asylum cannot be eternal but has been reluctant to push him out of the embassy on concern for his human rights.